-Placer County is currently in Stage 2 of the State of California Resilience Roadmap.
-While we can not yet advance into the next stages, we encourage other business sectors to begin preparing to reopen responsibly, including: fitness centers, entertainment venues (movie theaters, sports without live audiences), and hotels/lodging for leisure and tourism.
+If guidance for your sector is not yet available, we encourage all businesses to begin preparing to reopen responsibly.
 The following information is based on the state’s current general guidance to all business sectors, and may change when specific industry guidance is posted.

 Key Prevention Practices

 ✔ physical distancing to the maximum extent possible

 ✔ use of face coverings by employees (where respiratory protection is not required) and recommend face coverings be used by guests

 ✔ frequent handwashing and regular cleaning and disinfection

 ✔ training employees on these and other elements of your COVID-19 prevention plan